 I bring this up because in our camp it is easy to hold up high a banner we might call "Reformed Triumphalism."
 This banner represents those who talk proudly of being Reformed and promote its doctrines, but remain aloof from living out these doctrines with people in concrete ways.
 Those waving this banner often seem more interested in taking people back to the way they perceive things were in the sixteenth century rather than applying Reformed truths and living to this century.
 It's as if they read the word "Reformed," noted it ends with "-ed," and concluded that being Reformed means living in the past.

 Examples of this abound.
 Those who add volumes of Puritan works to their libraries but who never visit the sick or imprisoned (like many of those books would tell them to do).
 Those busy building their web presence with Calvin quotes but who do not have a presence in their local community.
 Those who talk about reforming nations but who do not share Christ with their neighbor.
 Those who insist on using Bible translations written in the English of past centuries and feel superior to those who use modern ones.
-Those who are so strict about requirements for the Lord’s Supper that virtually no poor saint comes to the table.
+Those who are so strict about the requirements for the Lord's Supper that virtually no poor saint comes to the table.
 Those who readily call a preacher an Arminian for pleading to people to believe on Christ.
 Those who may speak of the mercy of God to sinners but view works of mercy by the church as promoting a social gospel.